Kavanaugh, Kethledge, or someone else?

 I think both are good candidates.
 I like the fact that they have long service as federal appellate court judges.
 This means we know what we’re getting, as we did with Justice Alito and Justice Gorsuch.

-Of course long service as an appellate judge means that there likely will be opinions to shoot at, and not just from the left.
+Of course, long service as an appellate judge means that there likely will be opinions to shoot at, and not just from the left.
 Indeed, some conservatives have found things they don’t like in the writings of Kavanaugh and Kethledge.

 With Kavanaugh, there’s his decision in an Obamacare case and two dissents by conservative judges in important cases that he didn’t join.
 Ed Whelan defended Kavanaugh on these matters here.